zirkuszelt/anon-oidc/README.md

 # Anonymous OpenID Connect Provider

-allows logging to a service via OpenID Connect with only providing an username
+Allows logging in to a service via OpenID Connect by only providing an username.

 ## usage with synapse